What is Close Protection - and When Do You Actually Need It?

 Checklist: What PAs, managers & gatekeepers should confirm

-If you’re responsible for your principal’s safety, reputation, or schedule, use this list as your baseline when assessing Close Protection:
+If you’re responsible for your principal’s safety, reputation, or schedule, use this list as your baseline when assessing Close Protection services:

 1. Licensing & compliance